alidcast/rogue.js/README.md

 }
 ```

-Just make sure that if you do return any value from `getInitialProps`, that it is a plain `Object`, as it will be serialized when server rendering.
+Make sure that if you do return any value from `getInitialProps`, that it is a plain `Object`, as it will be serialized when server rendering.

 This data will then be passed to the component exported from your `App.js` file.